Rolls-Royce Trent 900: Development

-The Trent 900 made its maiden flight on 17 May 2004 on Airbus' A340-300 testbed, replacing the port inner CFM56 engine.
+The Trent 900 made its maiden flight on 17 May 2004 on Airbus's A340-300 testbed, replacing the port inner CFM56 engine.
 Its final certification was granted by the EASA on 29 October 2004, and the FAA on 4 December 2006.
 After a twelve-month suspension caused by delays to the A380, Rolls-Royce announced in October 2007 that production of the Trent 900 had been restarted.
 On 27 September 2007, British Airways announced the selection of the Trent 900 to power 12 A380 aircraft, helping to take the engine's share of the A380 engine market to 52% at the end of February 2009.

 Design

 The Trent 900 is an axial flow, high bypass turbofan with the three coaxial shafts of the Rolls-Royce Trent family.
 The 2.95 m fan with swept blades is driven by a 5-stage LP turbine, the 8-stage IP compressor and the 6-stage HP compressor are both powered by a single stage turbine, with the HP spool rotating in the opposite direction of the others.
 It has a single annular combustor and is controlled by an EEC.

-It is certified for thrusts between 334.29 and 374.09 kN (75,152 to 84,098 lbf).
+It is certified for thrusts between 334.29–374.09 kN.

 Its swept-back fan is inherited from the Trent 8104 demonstrator and a contra-rotating HP spool is used for the first time.
 It features a scaled-down Trent 800 core.

-It can be transported on a Boeing 747 freighter whole, the only A380 engine capable of.
+It can be transported on a Boeing 747 freighter whole, the only A380 engine capable of being transported this way.

-The swept-back fan is 15% lighter than previous wide-chord blades.

-Rolls-Royce has seven risk and revenue sharing partners on the Trent 900: Industria de Turbo Propulsores (low-pressure turbine), Hamilton Sundstrand (electronic engine controls), Avio S.p.A. (gearbox module), Marubeni Corporation (engine components), Volvo Aero (intermediate compressor case), Goodrich Corporation (fan casings and sensors) and Honeywell (pneumatic systems).
-In addition, Samsung Techwin, Kawasaki Heavy Industries and Ishikawajima-Harima Heavy Industries (IHI) are programme associates.